pandrews/pamela/about.md

 While I'll use the site to host a number of projects, it's current focus is on the Samuel Richardson novel, *Pamela, or Virtue Rewarded* first published in 1740.
 Although this novel was not initially published as a serial, its epistolary format easily translates into separate blog posts.

+The project files can be found here: http://bit.ly/2oMclee

 This website was built using the following resources:
 - [Github](https://github.com/)
 - [Jekyll](https://jekyllrb.com/docs/home/)